Roupies/holbertonschool-printf/README.md

 - %s: Prints a string.
 - %d: Prints an integer (signed).
 - %i: Prints an integer (signed).
-- %%: Prints the percentage symbole %.
+- %%: Prints the percent symbole %.

 #### **[Man Page]**